A proof of the Kotzig-Ringel-Rosa Conjecture: The transformation monoid and the composition lemma.

 \begin{proof} The upper bound follows from the observation $\left|E\left(G_{f}\right)\right|=n$.
-We justify the lower-bound by considering every possible deletion of $\rho_{f}$ edges from $G_{f}$ which results in a spanning union of disjoint paths, free of any loop edges.
+We justify the lower--bound by considering every possible deletion of $\rho_{f}$ edges from $G_{f}$ to obtain a union of disjoint paths, possibly having loop edges.
 We then sequentially label vertices along each path starting from one endpoint and alternating between largest and smallest unassigned label for each vertex encountered as we move along the path towards the second endpoint.
 This procedure greedily maximizes the number of distinct edge labels.
-The only edges in the proposed relabeling of $G_{f}$ whose induced subtractive edge labels possibly repeat correspond to labels of deleted non-loop edges and a loop edge if there the graphs has two or more loop edges. \end{proof} Note that the upper bound is sharp for any graceful functional directed graph.
-The lower bound is sharp for any functional directed graph made up of a single spanning directed cycle. \begin{prop} For $n>3$, let
+The only edges in the proposed relabeling of $G_{f}$ whose induced absolute subtractive edge labels possibly repeat correspond to labels of deleted non--loop edges as well as duplicate loop edges if any occurs in $G_{f}$. \end{proof} Note that the upper bound is sharp for a graceful functional directed graph.
+The lower bound is sharp for any involution or alternatively a functional directed graph made of a single spanning directed cycle i.e. a directed Hamiltonian cycle. \begin{defn} Let $P\in\mathbb{Q}\left[x_{0},\cdots,x_{n-1}\right]$, we denote by Aut$\left(P\right)$ the stabilizer subgroup of S$_{n}\subset\mathbb{Z}_{n}^{\mathbb{Z}_{n}}$ associated with the polynomial $P$ defined with respect to permutations of variables $x_{0},\cdots,x_{n-1}$.
+In other words Aut$\left(P\right)$ denotes the set of permutations of the variables which fixes $P$. \end{defn}